eclipsesource/tabris-decorators/README.md

   }
 ```

 This makes changes to `myText` be applied to the `text` property of the `textView` element.
-The source must be a proper Tabris.js style property (not simply a field) that fires change events.
-This can be achieved by simply adding a `@property` decorator.
+The source must be a proper Tabris.js style property, not just a field.
+This can be achieved simply by adding a `@property` decorator, but a custom implementation also works as long as appropriate change events are fired.
 The bindings are resolved when append is called the first time.
 Appending/detaching widgets after that has no effect.
-If the target property implementation is also using a decorator (e.g. `@property`), type checks are performed before applying the new value.
+If the target property is implemented in TypeScript it should also be using  `@property`, otherwise type safety can not be guarenteed.

+### @bind("#\<id\>.\<property\>")

+Binds the decorated property of a widget to the property of a child.
+As with `@getById`, the binding is established after `append` is called the first time on the widget, there needs to be exactly one child with the given id, and it has to have a property of the same type.

+`@bind` creates a TWO-WAY binding, meaning changes to the source/child widget property are not just reflected on the decorated property, but also the other way around.
+Change events are fired for the decorated property if (and only if) the source/child widget fires change events.
+Only one `@bind` decorator can be applied to any given property.
+It also implies `@property`.

+`@bind` only works on classes decorated with `@component`.

 ## Dependency Injection